Development Tips & Tricks¶

 - An mkdoc or CVP documentation listening on port

-The docker container approach for development can be used to ensure that everybody is using the same development environment while still being flexible enough to use the repo you are making changes in.
+The Docker container approach for development can be used to ensure that everybody is using the same development environment while still being flexible enough to use the repository you are making changes to.
 You can inspect the Dockerfile to see what packages have been installed.
-The container will mount the current working directory, so you can work with your local files.
+The container will mount the current working directory so that you can work with your local files.

-The ansible version is passed in with the docker build command using
+The Ansible version is passed in with the Docker build command using the

 ANSIBLE_VERSION variable.
-If the ANSIBLE variable is not used the Dockerfile will by default set the ansible version to describe in AVD requirements.
+If the variable isn’t defined, the Dockerfile will, by default, set the Ansible version to what’s specified in the AVD requirements.

 # Start development stack $ make start docker-compose -f ansible-avd/development/docker-compose.yml up -d Recreating development_ansible_1 ... done Recreating development_webdoc_cvp_1 ... done Recreating development_webdoc_avd_1 ... done # List containers started with stack $ docker-compose -f ansible-avd/development/docker-compose.yml ps Name Command State Ports ----------------------------------------------------------------------------- ansible_avd /bin/sh -c while true; do ...
 Up webdoc_avd sh -c pip install -r ansib ...
 Up 0.0.0.0:8000->8000/tcp webdoc_cvp sh -c pip install -r ansib ...
 Up 0.0.0.0:8001->8000/tcp # Get a shell with ansible (if not in shell from previous command) $ make dev-run docker-compose -f ansible-avd/development/docker-compose.yml exec ansible zsh Agent pid 52 ➜ /projects # Test MKDOCS access (outside of development container) $ curl -s http://127.0.0.1:8000 | head -n 10 <!doctype html> <html lang="en" class="no-js"> <head> <meta charset="utf-8"> <meta name="viewport" content="width=device-width,initial-scale=1"> # Stop development stack $ make dev-stop docker-compose -f ansible-avd/development/docker-compose.yml kill &&\ docker-compose -f ansible-avd/development/docker-compose.yml rm -f Killing development_ansible_1 ... done Killing development_webdoc_1 ... done Going to remove development_ansible_1, development_webdoc_1 Removing development_ansible_1 ... done Removing development_webdoc_1 ... done

 pre-commit can run standard hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
-By pointing these issues out before code review, this allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.
+Pointing these issues out before code review allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

 Repository implements following hooks:

-trailing-whitespace: Fix trailing whitespace. if found, commit is stopped and you must run commit process again.
+trailing-whitespace: Fix trailing whitespace.
+If found, commit is stopped, and you must rerun the commit process.

-trailing-whitespace, this hook fix wrong end of file and stop your commit.
+trailing-whitespace, this hook fixes the wrong end of the file and stops your commit.

-check-added-large-files: Check if there is no large file included in repository
+check-added-large-files: Check if there is no large file included in the repository.

 check-merge-conflict: Validate there is no

-pre-commit is part of development requirememnts.
+pre-commit is part of development requirements.
 To install, run

 pip command in ansible-avd folder: